-We take seriously our responsibilities, and we pledge to work in ways that reflect our guiding principles.
+We take seriously our responsibilities, and we pledge to work in ways that reflect our Guiding Principles.
 These are rooted in equity and influence everything we do at RWJF.
-Diversity, inclusion, and collaboration allow our staff’s wide range of experiences, passions, and perspectives to enrich our work and strengthens our ability to address our nation’s most pressing health issues.
-With a career at RWJF you will make a difference.
+Equity, diversity, inclusion, and collaboration allow our staff’s wide range of experiences, passions, and perspectives to enrich our work and strengthen our ability to address our nation’s most pressing health issues.
+The Foundation offers a collaborative, collegial, and creative work environment.
+With a career at the Robert Wood Johnson Foundation, you will make a difference.

-- Prepare documents, reports and presentations.
+- Prepare documents and presentations.

-Strategy Development and Monitoring
+Strategy Development and Monitoring:

 - Assist in program and project development and monitoring, as assigned by the supervisor.